lukebertram/galactic-age/README.md

 ## Description

-Aside from an exercise in project architecture and dev-environment setup, this app utilizes Moment.js to calculate the user's age on planets with shorter or longer years than earth.
+Aside from an exercise in project architecture and dev-environment setup, this app imports and utilizes Moment.js to help calculate the user's age on planets with shorter or longer years than earth.

 ## Setup/Installation Requirements